-The Premises' gas, electricity, water or other services may not be used for any purpose without the prior consent of the Contract Administrator or, as the case may be, occupier or person in control of the premises.
+The premises' gas, electricity, water or other services may not be used for any purpose without the prior consent of the Contract Administrator or, as the case may be, occupier or person in control of the premises.
 When use of services is authorised this will be for specific, agreed uses and restricted to defined supply points and agreed times.

-Temporary cable runs, pipe work, etc. will be of suitable construction, adequate strength and capacity and so sited/placed out of reach/buried/adequately protected against mechanical or environmental damage, as to prevent risks to other site users, fixtures, fittings, plant and transport, materials or other articles.
+Temporary cable runs, pipe work, etc. will be of suitable construction adequately protected against fire, be of adequate strength and capacity and so sited/placed out of reach/buried/adequately protected against mechanical or environmental damage, as to prevent risks to other site users, fixtures, fittings, plant and transport, materials or other articles.